lekoala/silverstripe-encrypt/README.md

 By default, blind indexes will have a size of 32 chars which allow a large numbers of records in your table with a really low

+# Using aad

+By default, this module will use AAD.

+This binds the ciphertext to a specific row, thereby preventing an attacker capable of replacing ciphertexts and using legitimate app access to decrypt ciphertexts they wouldn't otherwise have access to.

+This setting is controlled by `aad_source` parameter that takes by default the "ID" value.
+You can disable aad by setting this to an empty string.

 # Todo

 - Figure out a way to encrypt the Email field for members